kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - The Horns of Hammerad investigate a bear den.
 It ends up being a creler nest they barely kill.
   - Regrika Blackpaw finds Ryoka and reveals herself to be Az'Kerash's minion searching for Ryoka.
 - 4.28
-  - Az'kerash intercedes before his minions kill Ryoka.
+  - Az'kerash contacts his minions before they kill Ryoka.
 He will let her live but she cannot reveal him.
   - Az'kerash orders his minions to observe.
-  - Venitra, disguised Regrika, murders Brunkr in an alley.
+  - Venitra, disguised as Regrika, murders Brunkr in an alley.
+- 4.29
+  - Ryoka needs to go to Teriarch for help.
+Ivolethe foretells of Ryoka's death.
+She still goes.
+  - Erin reveals Regrika and Ikriss killed Brunkr.
+A fight breaks out in the Inn.

 ## Volume 1